Rajat-dhyani/Smart-Cab/README.md

 ### Project Highlights
 *In this project i have applied reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.
 I have first investigated the environment, the agent operates in, by constructing a very basic driving implementation.
 Once my agent was successful at operating within the environment, i have then identified each possible state the agent can be in when considering such things as traffic lights and oncoming traffic at each intersection.
 With states identified, i have then implemented a Q-Learning algorithm for the self-driving agent to guide the agent towards its destination within the allotted time.
 Finally, i have improved upon the Q-Learning algorithm to find the best configuration of learning and exploration factors to ensure the self-driving agent is reaching its destinations with consistently positive results.*

+**Achievements**
+* Applied reinforcement learning to build a simulated vehicle navigation agent.
+* Achieved A+ rating in both safety and reliability of smart-cab.

 Things i have learnt by completing this project:
 * How to apply reinforcement learning techniques: Q-learning algorithms.
 * How to investigate the environment and train our agent to operate in the specified environment.